-Scheduled break after Section 1: Students may go to the restroom, and they may consume snacks and beverages in designated areas.
+Scheduled breaks after Section 1 and Section 2 (for SAT with Essay): Students may go to the restroom, and they may consume snacks and beverages in designated areas.
 You must always make sure eating or drinking doesn't take place near testing materials.
 Ideally, snacks and beverages should be consumed outside of the testing room, unless a specific, approved accommodation (such as permission for food/medication during testing time) overrides this rule.